-RULE 5.4 - SETTLEMENT OF JURY TRIALS
+RULE 5.4 SETTLEMENT OF JURY TRIALS

 - (a) In the interest of jurors and taxpayers, the court strongly encourages parties to settle cases set for jury trial no later than 3:00 p.m. on the court day preceding the trial date.
-The court must be informed immediately of any settlement. - (b) Parties must, during the week preceding the date fixed for the trial, keep the court's calendar secretary advised as to the likelihood of settlement and any other factors that affect the readiness of the case.
+The court must be informed immediately of any settlement.
+Jury fees will be forfeited if the court deems it was not timely notified. - (b) Parties must, during the week preceding the date fixed for the trial, keep the court's calendar secretary advised as to the likelihood of settlement and any other factors that affect the readiness of the case. - (c) Code of Civil Procedure section 631 et seq. governs the return of jury fees.

-RULE 5.5 - DUTIES OF PARTY AT CONFERENCE
+RULE 5.5 DUTIES OF PARTY AT CONFERENCE